scurtis142/thesis-report/methodology.md

    The research paper produced by US government organisation 'Sandia' looks at packet loss between Netmap, Pf_ring and the Linux kernel when tested at high network speeds.
 The report also compares Netmap on two different operating systems: FreeBSD and Linux.
-The results show that the FreeBSD performs slightly better than Linux, but its results have much greater varience.
+The results show that the FreeBSD performs slightly better than Linux, but its results have much greater varience. *not finished*

+   *put one more paper here*

+   The literature above shows that there is substantial knowledge about the performance of Linux networking and high-performance frameworks have been analysed thoroughly.
+However most of these literary papers only compare the frameworks on their packet forwarding ability rather than in the case of this report where we are looking into the packet header fields and populating a NetFlow table.
+There are also only a few papers that compare multiple frameworks together, rather than exclusivly.

 ###METHODOLOGY / METHOD / EXPERIMENT